maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 ### Third-Party APIs and Libraries

+Groovy 3.0 is the officially supported version now, with Groovy 2.x support getting phased out.

 Support for RxJava 1.x is deprecated - RxJava 2.x is the new baseline and 3.x is now supported.

 JCA CCI support is deprecated, in favor of specific data access APIs (or native CCI usage if there is no alternative).

 ### Core Container